1. World problems

 Claim

-The lack of legal aid facilities is a grave injustice that undermines the very foundation of our democracy.
-Without access to legal representation, countless individuals—especially the marginalized—are denied their fundamental rights and fair trials.
-This systemic failure perpetuates inequality, allowing the powerful to exploit the vulnerable.
-It is imperative that we prioritize the establishment and funding of comprehensive legal aid services to ensure that justice is not a privilege for the few, but a right for all.This information has been generated by artificial intelligence.
+The lack of legal aid facilities is a grave injustice that undermines the very foundation of our legal system.
+Without accessible legal support, countless vulnerable individuals are denied their basic rights and fair representation.
+This glaring gap perpetuates inequality, allowing only the privileged to access justice.
+Urgent action is needed to expand legal aid, ensuring that justice is not a privilege for the few, but a guaranteed right for all.This information has been generated by artificial intelligence.

 Counter-claim